coopscoop/capstone-project/README.md

 1. Frontend - Where the front end gets served from
 2. Backend - All API calls/services
 3. Database - CloudSQL as a remote postgres database

-## Know Issues
-- Linter has a problem with some `isValid` checks, causes one test to fail as of 25/11/12